Guarding a Device with CipherTrust Manager

 In this example, we will create a Standard policy.Description A user-defined description to help you identify the policy later.

-For example: Standard policy for new GuardPoints.Learn Mode Learn Mode provides a temporary method for disabling the blocking behavior of CTE/CTE-LDT policies.
+For example: Standard policy for new GuardPoints.Learn Mode Learn Mode provides a temporary method for disabling the blocking behavior of CTE/LDT policies.
 While useful for quality assurance, troubleshooting, and mitigating deployment risk, Learn Mode is not intended to be enabled permanently for a policy in production.
 This prevents the policy Deny rules from functioning as designed in the policy rule set.

 Ensure that the policy is properly configured for use in Learn Mode.
 Any Security Rule that contains a Deny effect must have Apply Key applied as well.
 This is to prevent data from being written in mixed states, resulting in the loss of access or data corruption.